message/iata/AE.md

 - nationals of Bahrain, Kuwait, Oman, Qatar and Saudi Arabia;
 - passengers with a golden residence visa issued by United Arab Emirates.
 5. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Bangladesh, India (excluding Kolkata (CCU)), Pakistan or Sri Lanka must have:
-- a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
+- a printed negative COVID-19 PCR or RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure of the last direct flight to United Arab Emirates.
 The test certificate must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test certificate must also have a QR code.
 - This does not apply to: